-MPO staff has provided technical support and modeling assistance for a number of peripheral neighborhood development plans, including the Westside Plan in Sun Prairie, Northeast and McGaw Neighborhoods in Fitchburg, and numerous plans in the City of Madison.
-MPO staff has also assisted with other local studies, including the City of Madison's Johnson/Gorham Two-Way Conversion and University Avenue Corridor studies.
+MPO staff have provided technical support and modeling assistance for a number of peripheral neighborhood development plans, including the Westside Plan in Sun Prairie, Northeast and McGaw Neighborhoods in Fitchburg, and numerous plans in the City of Madison.
+MPO staff have also assisted with other local studies, including the City of Madison's Johnson/Gorham Two-Way Conversion and University Avenue Corridor studies.

-Ongoing WisDOT major corridor studies for which the MPO has provided assistance include the Stoughton Road EIS Study and Beltline Planning & Environmental Linkages Study.
+Ongoing WisDOT major corridor studies for which the MPO has provided assistance include the Stoughton Road Study, Beltline Planning & Environmental Linkages Study, and Interstate 39/90/94 (Beltline in Madison to STH 78 in Portage) Study.
 MPO staff worked with consultants on the new time of day regional travel model and improvements to the calibration of auto speeds in the model, later improvements to the peak period model calibration, Year 2050 growth forecasts to be used for travel forecasts for the EIS studies, and analysis of multi-modal transportation improvements in the Stoughton Road and Beltline corridors.

 MPO staff led a Madison Transit Corridor (Bus Rapid Transit) Study in 2012-'13, which evaluated the feasibility of BRT in four arterial corridors.
 MPO, Metro Transit, and city of Madison Planning staff conducted follow up planning activities, which included conducting an on-board passenger survey and making mode choice/transit-related improvements to the travel model as well as BRT station area planning.
-The east-west corridor was identified for initial project implementation, and in 2019 a study was conducted to identify the "locally preferred alternative" project, including routing, stations, and transit priority treatments.
-Detailed BRT project design began in 2020, which led to a successful Small Starts construction grant application to FTA in 2021 with final design work now being completed.
+The eastwest corridor was identified for initial project implementation, and in 2019 a study was conducted to identify the "locally preferred alternative" project, including routing, stations, and transit priority treatments.
+Detailed BRT project design began in 2020, which led to a successful Small Starts construction grant application to FTA in 2021 with construction underway in 2023-2024.
+MPO staff are currently providing travel demand model assistance with the North-South BRT planning effort.